Warstilide49/vehicle_rentals/README.md

 6. giveApproval (change function)
  - Function will give approval to the tenant to use their vehicle.
 It is assumed that they have established contact and done necessary verification.
  - Can only be called by the owner of the rental
+8. rejectApproval (change function)
+ - Function will reject approval to the tenant to use their vehicle.It will reset the object properties.
+ - Can only be called by the owner of the rental
 7. pay (change function)
  - Function to pay the necessary amount i.e. ```pricePerHour * hours``` to the owner of the rental.
  -Can only be called by the tenant after seeking approval.